Jill and Gary got scammed, not once but twice

 She says she could kick herself for making assumptions, not inviting several companies for estimates, and not getting anything in writing.

 There are so many stories like Jill’s.
-John Manzo of Tego Design & Installation Centre says there are “thousands of renovators out there who don’t belong to any organization.”
+John Manzo of Tego Design & Installation Centre in Ottawa says there are “thousands of renovators out there who don’t belong to any organization.”

 He says the best renovators are members of RenoMark®, and if homeowners just chose someone who carried that logo, stories like Jill’s and Gary’s wouldn’t happen.